310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Yeah, it’s probably bribery.
 This school used to have connections to certain manufacturing companies, but it seems like he’s severed a lot of those business contracts.

-Now it’s like all the companies are trying to appease him out of fear, but thing is, I doubt bribing will save them—once the Prez’s decided to do something, he’ll do it.
+Now it’s like all the companies are trying to appease him out of fear, but thing is, I doubt bribing will save them — once the Prez’s decided to do something, he’ll do it.

 But hey, there’s nothing wrong with the drinks, so let’s be thankful we have them right now.
 It’ll help us avoid getting heatstroke, too~ We can’t have ourselves collapsing from preparation work.